-DIRECTORS CONTINUING IN OFFICE UNTIL THE 2017 ANNUAL MEETING - CLASS III
+DIRECTORS CONTINUING IN OFFICE UNTIL THE 2020 ANNUAL MEETING - CLASS III

-Thomas F. Kearns Jr., age 79, has served on our board of directors since November 1996.
-Mr. Kearns is a retired Partner of The Bear Stearns Companies Inc., an investment banking firm, where he was an investment banker in the healthcare area from 1974 until 1987.
+Thomas F. Kearns Jr., age 82, has served on our board of directors since November 1996 and as lead independent director since June 7, 2017.
+Mr. Kearns is a retired partner of The Bear Stearns Companies Inc., an investment banking firm, where he was an investment banker in the healthcare area from 1974 until 1987.
 Prior to his career at Bear Stearns, Mr. Kearns worked for Merrill Lynch, an investment banking firm, from January 1959 until August 1969.
-Mr. Kearns is Chairman of the National Advisory Board of Carolina Performing Arts at the University of North Carolina.
-In 2013, he joined the board of directors of Franklin Street Partners.
-Mr. Kearns was a Trustee of the University of North Carolina Foundation and Endowment Fund for 16 years and served on the board of directors of Biomet Inc. from January 1980 until May 2005.
-He received his B.A. in History from the University of North Carolina.
+Mr. Kearns was a trustee of the University of North Carolina Foundation and Endowment Fund for 16 years, he served on the board of directors of Biomet, Inc. from January 1980 until May 2005, and he served on the board of directors of Franklin Street Partners from 2013 until 2018.
+He received his Bachelor of Arts degree in History from the University of North Carolina.
 We believe that Mr. Kearns is qualified to serve on our board of directors due to his financial expertise stemming from a career in investment banking with a focus on the healthcare industry.

-Kalevi Kurkijärvi, Ph.D., age 64, has served on our board of directors since November 1996.
-He has also served on the board of directors of our subsidiary, FibroGen Europe Oy, since November 1997.
-Dr. Kurkijärvi has been the Chairman and Founding Partner of Innomedica Oy, a business development company specialized in licensing, distributor search and strategic planning for companies in the pharmaceutical or medtech industry, since March 2010, and from August 1997 to February 2010 he acted as Director having financial matters as his main responsibility.
+Kalevi Kurkijärvi, Ph.D., age 67, has served on our board of directors since November 1996.
+He has also served on the board of directors of our subsidiary, FibroGen Europe Oy, since November 1997, and as Managing Director (CEO) since January 2019.
+Dr. Kurkijärvi has been the Chairman and Founding Partner of Innomedica Oy, a business development company specialized in licensing, distributor search, and strategic planning for companies in the pharmaceutical, diagnostics, and biotechnology industries, since March 2010, and from August 1997 to February 2010 he acted as Director having financial matters as his main responsibility.
 He was also the Founding Partner and former Chairman and Chief Executive Officer of Bio Fund Management Ltd, a Finnish-Danish venture capital company, from 1997 until 2010.
 He has also been Chairman and Chief Executive Officer of his family's import-export trading company, Biketex Ltd, since October 1993.
-Dr. Kurkijärvi has over twenty years' experience in international life science business and over ten years in corporate finance.
-He currently serves on the boards of directors of Innomedica Oy (chair), Biketex Ltd (chair) and Hytest Oy (chair).
-He previously served on the boards of directors of directors of Paratek Pharmaceuticals Inc., Ark Therapeutics Plc, BioTie Therapies Plc (chair), Stick Tech Oy (chair), Hormos Medical Oy (chair), Map Medical Oy (chair), Bio Orbit Oy (chair) and Juvantia Pharma Oy, among others.
-Prior to founding Bio Fund, Dr. Kurkijärvi worked as Executive Director of the venture capital group at the Finnish National Fuund of Research and Development (SITRA).
+Dr. Kurkijärvi has more than twenty years' experience in international life science business and over ten years in corporate finance.
+He currently serves on the boards of directors of Innomedica Oy (Chair), Biketex Ltd (Chair) and Idea Development ID Oy (Chair).
+He previously served on the boards of directors at other biotechnology companies such as of Paratek Pharmaceuticals Inc., Ark Therapeutics Plc, BioTie Therapies Plc (Chair), Hytest Oy (Chair), Stick Tech Oy (Chair), Hormos Medical Oy (Chair), Map Medical Oy (Chair), Bio Orbit Oy (Chair) and Juvantia Pharma Oy, among others.
+Prior to founding Bio Fund, Dr. Kurkijärvi worked as Executive Director of the venture capital group at the Finnish National Fund of Research and Development (SITRA).
 He has also served as Executive Vice President at Wallac Oy, and as President and Chief Executive Officer of Pharmacia Diagnostics Production Oy.
-Dr. Kurkijärvi received a Ph.D. in Biochemistry and Molecular Biology from the University of Turku in 1992, where he also worked for several years in research and teaching.
-We believe Dr. Kurkijärvi is qualified to serve on our board of directors because of his scientific and technical background, international business and management exp
+Dr. Kurkijärvi received a Doctor of Philosophy degree in Biochemistry and Molecular Biology from the University of Turku in 1992, where he also worked for several years in research and teaching.
+We belie